m-horky/insights-client-next/CONTRIBUTING.md

-# Contributing to Insights Ansible playbook verifier
+# Contributing to Insights Client

 ## Security